Strategies for building adaptive sites

 - A Simple Device Diagram for Responsive Design Planning

-The rest of this topic looks at the new features that support responsive, adaptive website building in Internet Explorer 10 and strategies for fitting Internet Explorer 10 and Windows 8 devices into your larger adaptive website design plans.
+The rest of this topic looks at the new features that support responsive, adaptive website building in IE and strategies for fitting IE and Windows 8 devices into your larger adaptive website design plans.

 Your website's user experience encompasses not only what your visitors see, but also what they do.
 How they interact with your site plays as crucial a role in its overall usability as the layout itself.
 What your users ultimately see and how they interact with your website is determined in large part by the display characteristics and input capabilities of the particular device they are using to browse with.